colinnewell/jenkins-queue-health/README.md

 ### Analysis

 An analysis tool is being built to process the output further.
+This extends the json with new fields.

 ```
 jenkins-queue-health-analysis builds.json